Vaesea/Adel-Journey/README.md

 It just so happens that another penguin is there, and the other penguin is evil and wants to take over the island.

+## Credits
+- Vaesea (Main creator of the game)
+- SuperTux Team (They made SuperTux, and this game is very inspired by SuperTux)

 ## Planned "Sections" of the island
 The "worlds" in this game are called sections.
 Here's the different sections!
 They have 2 levels each.
 - [ ] Industrialized Forest (A forest with many trees... that have all been cut down.
 There's a big factory in this forest)